• Skip to primary navigation

 Don’t Forget About Goal Setting

-• Exercise: Move my body for 30 minutes daily, three times a week.
+• Exercise.
+Move your body for 30 minutes daily three times a week.

-• De-stress: Spend quality time with a family member or friend daily, whether in person or over the phone.
+• De-stress.
+Spend at least 10 minutes of quality time with a family member or friend daily, whether in person or over the phone.

 Ask for Help When You Need It

 Now that you have your new year health tips, it’s time for reflection.
-Part of a wellness journey should be understanding when you need to ask for help.
+Part of any wellness journey should be understanding that everyone needs help of some variety as they grow and evolve and learning the best ways to ask for it.

 About Chris Foy